 System file objects are referenced files stored in the system file object directory.
 System file objects are file type data that is inserted into a file type column.
 File type data inserted this way is automatically saved in the System File Object Directory.
 System file objects are internal to DBMaker.
 When a database created, the default path for the system file object directory is <Database Directory>\FO.
 Users can also enter a new path if a different one is desired.
-This can be achieved by typing the new path into the text field, or by clicking on The Browse Button () next to the text field.
-Any changes to the file object path will apply upon starting the database.
+This can be achieved by typing the new path into the text field, or click The Browse Button () next to the text field.
+Changes to the file object path only apply when starting the database.
 This setting corresponds to the DB_FoDir keyword in the dmconfig.ini file.